-Visitors can view exhibits located side by side for both the African and Asian elephant.
+Visitors can view exhibits for the zoo’s large herd of Asian elephants.

 These habitats showcase the animals of Asia.
 Lively small clawed otters frolic in their stream while nearby Indian rhinoceros can be seen.
-Tigers stalk in their enclosure while a group of siamangs enjoy their own island.
+Sumatran tigers stalk in their enclosure while a group of siamangs enjoy their own island.

 Located at the entry to the zoo are three islands sitting in the middle of the Savannah Lake.
 These provide a home for ring-tailed and black and white ruffed lemurs along with spider monkey’s.

 Guests can walk among the friendly herd of fallow deer while viewing herds of takhi (Mongolian wild horse).

 Lion pride lands provides a massive area for the zoo’s pride of African lions.
 A yard allows guests to interact with pygmy goats.